LAST UPDATED: APRIL 2026

 Seven Months of Conducting a Diagnostic Assessment on a Man She’s No Longer With

 She’s starting to understand that the inability to close the case might be the whole point.
 The diagnostic uncertainty is not a failure of her professional knowledge.
-It is a feature of the dynamic — the same dynamic that made it impossible to name what was happening while she was in it.
+It is a feature of the dynamic.
+The same dynamic that made it impossible to name what was happening while she was in it.
 The covert narcissist’s behavior is designed to be deniable, to be ambiguous, to resist the kind of clear categorization that would allow the target to name it and respond to it.
-The diagnostic uncertainty that Jordan is experiencing now is the post-relationship continuation of the same reality-distortion that characterized the relationship itself.
-Reading about the specific signs of a covert narcissistic relationship can help provide that clear categorization — the behavioral checklist that makes the pattern recognizable even when the behavior was invisible in the moment.
+The diagnostic uncertainty that Nicole is experiencing now is the post-relationship continuation of the same reality-distortion that characterized the relationship itself.
+Reading about the specific signs of a covert narcissistic relationship can help provide that clear categorization.
+The behavioral checklist that makes the pattern recognizable even when the behavior was invisible in the moment.

-This article is for Jordan — and for every woman who has been trying to determine whether her relationship “qualifies” as narcissistic abuse, who has been conducting a diagnostic assessment of her ex using whatever tools she has available, and who still can’t close the case.
+This article is for Nicole.
+And for every woman who has been trying to determine whether her relationship “qualifies” as narcissistic abuse, who has been conducting a diagnostic assessment of her ex using whatever tools she has available, and who still can’t close the case.
 The article will not give her a diagnosis of her ex.
-What it will give her is a different question — one that is more useful for recovery and one that she can actually answer.
+What it will give her is a different question.
+One that is more useful for recovery and one that she can actually answer.

 The Clinical Distinction: What Makes a Relationship Narcissistically Abusive